andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 {% math %} a^3 - b^3 = {% endmath %}

-You quickly remember (especially if you sneak a peek at Gelfand's solution) that we can't easily jump to the line with {% m %}(a - b){% em %} in it.
+You quickly remember{% sidenote 'sn-id-whatever' "Especially if you sneak a peek at Gelfand's solution." %} that we can't easily jump to the line with {% m %}(a - b){% em %} in it.
 It makes sense if you think of what we've done previously, and also our reason for doing this, to facilitate the restoration of annihilated terms.
 Therefore

 {% math %} = a^3 - a^2b + a^2b - ab^2 + ab^2 - b^3 = {% endmath %}